The beginning: open source, in-database analytics

 To accomplish that, we designed our hosted plans with an architecture designed to support that commitment.

 - Starter instances of Metabase are just that—our open-source project conveniently bundled with its own hosting.
 There’s some minor tweaks around the edges, but for the most part, it’s everything you love about open-source Metabase with additional convenient hosting.
+You can even keep it in the neighborhood, with cloud-hosting options in the US, Europe, Latin America, and Asia-Pacific.

 - We’ve designed our architecture to prioritize isolation: Each of our hosting customers have their own containers, with no shared clusters.
 That means requests to your Metabase instance are your requests.